Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

 There are a couple of things to highlight:

 - Notice on your labels you use `htmlFor=` instead of the HTML `for=`.
 This is because you’re still in JavaScript land and `for` is a protected keyword.
 You can use it, but React will complain, giving warnings in the browser and any tools like ESLint will also notify you of this.
 Stick to `htmlFor=` when using this attribute on labels in React.
-- Each of your HTML elements (inputs and select) is setting the `value=` attribute using a named key from your `formValues` state object.
+- Each of your HTML elements (inputs and select) are setting the `value=` attribute using a named key from your `formValues` state object.
 They also each reference the same change event handler, `handleChange` you defined previously.
 - Finally, there’s no event handler attached to the button within your form.
 This is because this button will trigger a form submission event by default when it’s clicked.
 So all you need to do is attach your `handleSubmit` event handler to the form itself.

 Once you collect your user data and submit it, you need to display a message.